 Cubero is a tiny town located in the state of New Mexico.
 With a population of 281 people and just one neighborhood, Cubero is the 144th largest community in New Mexico.

-Because occupations involving physical labor dominate the local economy, Cubero is generally considered to be a blue-collar town.
-0.00% of the Cubero workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Cubero, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Cubero’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cubero is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Cubero who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Overall, Cubero’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.